-Roxycodone abuse is a common problem.
 As with other prescription opioids, many people who start out taking Roxycodone as prescribed later become addicted.
-The National Institute on Drug Abuse (NIDA) reports that roughly 21 to 29 percent of patients prescribed opioids for chronic pain misuse them.
+The National Institute on Drug Abuse (NIDA) reports that roughly 21 to 29 percent of patients are prescribed opioids for chronic pain misuse.
 Between 8 and 12 percent of people will develop an opioid use disorder.

-Even people who take Roxycodone as prescribed can experience negative side effects, but people who engage in substance abuse with the drugs are at higher risk of serious side effects.
+Even people who take Roxicodone as prescribed can experience negative side effects, but people who engage in substance abuse with the drugs are at higher risk of serious side effects.
 Possible side effects can include:

-Some people can also experience extreme drowsiness, seizures, chest pain, rashes, and swelling of the tongue lips, face, legs, ankles, and feet.
+Some people can also experience unusual tiredness, seizures, chest pain, rashes, and swelling of the tongue lips, face, legs, ankles, and feet.
 In rare cases, inactive ingredients can cause allergic reactions, which is among the root causes of these rarer adverse effects.

 Abusing Roxy creates serious health risks.
-Users can develop a weakened immune system, collapsed veins or clogged blood vessels (for those who inject it), and they’re at risk of choking or coma, since Roxy causes drowsiness and shallow breathing.
-Injecting Roxy also increases a person’s risk of contracting hepatitis and HIV.
+Users can develop a weakened immune system, collapsed veins, or clogged blood vessels (for those who inject it), and they’re at risk of choking or coma since Roxy causes drowsiness and shallow breathing.
+Injecting the drugs also introduces the risk of contracting hepatitis and HIV.

 When someone with a Roxy addiction stops taking the drug, they will experience withdrawal symptoms, which can include anxiety, nausea, vomiting, headaches, diarrhea, tremors, muscle aches, and insomnia.

-Roxy withdrawals can be extremely uncomfortable, which is why so many people have such a hard time quitting.
-Many long-term users will need professional help to quit and stay sober.
+Roxy withdrawal symptoms can be extremely uncomfortable, which is why so many people have such a hard time quitting.
+Many long-term users will need help from a professional treatment provider to quit and stay sober.

-Most of our clients start with Roxy detox and then move into residential treatment or an outpatient program at our Delray Beach recovery center.
+Most of our clients start with Roxy detox and then move into residential treatment or an outpatient treatment program at our Delray Beach recovery center.
 They may also choose to reside in a sober living home during their outpatient treatment process.

-Roxycodone recovery is possible with the right help.
+Roxycodone recovery is possible with the right treatment.
 Contact us to learn more about our Roxicodone rehab programs and schedule a tour of our Delray Beach treatment facility.
 We are accredited by the National Institute of Health and many other reputable organizations, and we can’t wait to help you or your loved one get back on the road to a brighter future.